5 min read

 Notes

 The Allison in this story is fictional, but her challenges are real.
-As an independent contributor AI Experience Designer in the product team, I've designed the solution using generative technology that transforms how auditors compile reports — from days to minutes.
+As an independent contributor AI Experience Designer in the product team, I've designed the solution using generative technology that transforms how auditors compile reports.

 Mock data replaces actual information to safeguard confidentiality.
 The value delivered to audit teams is 100% authentic.